 Drainage Disputes between Property Owners

-Issues involving water drainage frequently arise in Orange County and all around Southern California for property owners who live in on hillsides or where one property is below and adjoining property.
+Drainage disputes involving water drainage frequently arise in Orange County – and all around Southern California for property owners who live in, on or near hillsides or where one property is below adjoining higher properties.

 Orange County Hillside Property Owners and Drainage Laws

-Natural water flow in Southern California is typically from small local creeks, brooks, springs or during rain events where the resultant storm water drainage can cause problems that can range from minor aggravations due to wet soil to costly, major headaches such as home flooding, mud flows, foundation damage from hydraulic pressure and the partial or complete undermining of foundations.
+Natural water flow in Southern California is typically from small local creeks, brooks, springs or during rain events where the resultant storm water drainage causing drainage disputes.
+The problems can be serious, ranging from minor aggravations due to wet soil, to costly major headaches such as home flooding, mud flows, foundation damage from hydraulic pressure and the partial or complete undermining of foundations.

-Local government regulations regarding water flow/drainage from one property to another are quite rare, especially in non incorporated, county, or rural areas.
-Therefore, water flow/drainage issues are normally governed by common law principles in California.
+Local government regulations regarding water flow and drainage disputes resulting from drainage from one property to another are quite rare, especially in non-incorporated, county, or rural areas.
+Therefore, drainage disputes and water flow issues are normally governed by common law principles in California.
 In legal speak, the “dominant estate” (or dominant property) is the property at the higher elevation, from which water flows.
 The “servient estate” (or servient property) is the property with the lower elevation, onto which water flows.

 Upshot – In summary, anyone who alters the natural water flow or storm water drainage can potentially be liable for damages or be required by a court to put the land back the way it was before the alteration.